Skip to content Skip to footer

 • L. 210-1: a SARL is, by its form, a commercial company, whatever its purpose or activity.

-L. 721-5: exceptions for referring to the judicial court
+L. 721-5: exceptions to referral to court

-b) if the SARL is a regulated liberal practice company (e.g. SELARL)
+b) if the SARL is a regulated liberal practice company (e.g. SELARL).